Concept: Business Model Canvas

 ” Unless you have tested the assumptions in your business model first, outside the building, your business plan is just creative writing.” – Steve Blank

-- A business model describes a high level overview of how a business captures or creates value.
+- A business model canvas describes a high level overview of how a business captures or creates value.

 - A business model is not static, it is a set of assumptions that is tested and retested